A Wren’s Breath

 So for ten mornings I headed over to St Aidan's walked approximately 6 miles and tried.
 I did the maths on this and it clocks in at around 30 hours and 60 miles of effort carrying my Canon R5, Canon 800mm f/5.6 L, Benro Mach 3 tripod and Benro gimbal tripod head.
 So a reasonable amount of effort.

-For the 1st nine mornings good conditions but the wren, although there every morning, stayed on the side of the path which meant it was not backlite buyt the sun and therefore the breath was not visible.
-On the 10th morning I was starting to think the 1st set of wren's breath images was a one off and this was potentially my last chance as I was heading to Northumberland later that day.
+For the 1st nine mornings good conditions but the wren, although there every morning, stayed on the side of the path which meant it was not backlite by the sun and therefore the breath was not visible.
+On the 10th morning I was starting to think the 1st set of 'The Wren's Breath' images was a one off, and this was potentially my last chance, as I was heading to Northumberland later that day.

-This time although the wren only gave me 30 seconds or so were I could get the angle right.
+This time although the wren only gave me 30 seconds, or, so where I could get the angle right.
 This time the bird positioned it's self so I could get a perfect side profile of the bird and therefore I could see the breath much more distinctly.

 I hope you like the additional images and I'll pop the other best images from the session in a mini gallery below.